Main Content

 5. Your household income must be below the CalHFA limits for the county where the home is located:

-I was told by the lender who shared this with me that the first round of funding for this program is only $300M.
-That sounds like a lot of money, but that’s only enough to help 3,000 people across the entire state buy $500,000 homes.
-The program launches on Monday 3/27/2023, so if you are interested please let us know right away.
+If you are interested please let us know right away.
 We’ll connect you with a lender who can help you look at the details of your situation and confirm if this program is a good fit for you.

 Call or text Caleb at 626-328-4199 now to get started or use the form below!